 The study found that rats who were supplemented with DHA before a brain injury showed less damage done to the brain after, as well as better brain function, as assessed by maze testing.(CITE)

-These Are Our Two Favorite Fish Oil Products for Therapeutic Use:
+These Are My Two Favorite Fish Oil Products for Therapeutic Use:

 Other Products We Like